o3de/o3de.org/content/docs/userguide/terrain/rivers-spline-geometry.md

 ---
-description: ' Make precise changes to the geometry of a river in your &ALY; level by adjusting the spline points and parameters '
+description: ' Make precise changes to the geometry of a river in your Lumberyard level by adjusting the spline points and parameters '
 title: Adjusting River Spline Geometry
 ---